50 Questions Every Trucker Should Be Asking Recruiters

 - What are the policies you have on how many hours I must rest versus how many hours I can drive?

-- Are there any other company policies or rules that I need to be aware that exist?
+- Are there any other company policies or rules that I need to be aware of that exist?

 These are just a few of the questions that you may want to think about when talking with trucking recruiters.
-Understanding all of this information up front will help you make a better decision.
+Understanding all of this information up-front will help you make a better decision.
 If you’re looking to enter the trucking industry, contact Georgia Driving Academy to get started with your CDL training.